Team207-S2024/team207-s2024/assignments/report.md

 ### Mission Statment

 After talking with each other about one another's interests, the team began to determine what the project needed to have as well as what each individual member wanted it to have.
+The product requirements were also a significant factor in what we wanted for the mission statement.

 _The mission of the team is to create a sensor-based weather reporting product that is unique, portable, professional, reliable, and user-friendly.
 It is something that should be focused on that a person can easily